-This information is to be used for reference only.
-Accessories or warranties mentioned may not apply to this specific item.
-Please check the “What's Included” section and photos to see everything that comes with this item.
+Manufacturers Description - This information is to be used for reference only.
+Because the item may be pre-owned, accessories or warranties mentioned in this section may not apply to this specific item.
+Please check the “Included Accessories” section and photos for more details..

 BeoLab 6000 fills the room with sound